-Many Gun Club members in our RGC are frequently requested by farmers to prevent damage to feed for livestock by the bird species listed on the derogation list.
-Control is needed at all time of the year e.g. during the period when livestock are housed and/or fed large amounts of supplementary meal.
-It should be noted that serious damage to livestock feedlots can happen outside of the November - May period such as when livestock are giving supplementary meal outside from June - September.
+Many Gun Club members in our RGC are frequently requested by farmers to prevent damage to livestock by the bird species listed on the derogation list.
+It should be noted that serious damage to livestock feedlots can happen outside of the November - May period.